longho910/Portfolio_Website/README.md

-This is my portfolio website using vanilla HTML, CSS, and JavaScript!
+- This is my portfolio website using vanilla HTML, CSS, and JavaScript!
+- Here is the website I've deployed: https://peterho.tech/